openFyde/cookbook/recipes/4-adding_out_of_tree_driver_without_cros.md

 ## How it works

-Even openFyde and FydeOS don't provide linux-headers, out of tree module can be compiled with manual compiled oenFyde kernel.
+Even openFyde and FydeOS don't provide linux-headers, out of tree module can be compiled with manual compiled openFyde kernel.